Kev1n8/Kev1n8/README.md

 ## Hi there 👋

-🧑‍🎓 I'm a college student majoring in CS.
+🧑‍🎓 I'm a college student majoring in Computer Science.

-📚 I'm learning stuff related to DB and Neural Networks.
+📚 I'm currently learning stuff related to Database and Neural Networks.

-🔭 I'm doing research on Facial Expression Recognition.
+🔭 I'm currently doing research on Facial Expression Recognition.

 <!--
 **Kev1n8/Kev1n8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.